-10 old school games you can play on your smartphone right now
+10 old school games you can play on your smartphone right now | Stuff

 Metal Slug 3

 Who else here spent too much of their school allowance feeding the Metal Slug machines back when arcades were still a thing?
-The 2D side-scrolling shooter that lets you clear wave after wave of monsters with cool weapon upgrades and power-ups is back, except instead of a joystick, you’ll be using your thumbs to play.
+The 2D side-scrolling shooter that lets you clear wave after wave of monsters with cool weapon upgrades and power-ups is back.
+Except instead of a joystick, you’ll be using your thumbs to play.

-You’ll be able to find mobile versions of many of the Metal Slug games in the series, but of the original arcade shooters, Metal Slug 3 gets our vote for maintaining the spirit of the earlier games from a decade ago, while introducing a bit of extra depth.
+You’ll be able to find mobile versions of many of the Metal Slug games in the series.
+But of the original arcade shooters, Metal Slug 3 gets our vote for maintaining the spirit of the earlier games from a decade ago, while introducing a bit of extra depth.

 Space Invaders

-The mobile version is almost a dead ringer for the original, with an on-screen fire button with three options for controlling the laser — left and right buttons that can be tapped, a control stick that can be "dragged," and tilt control utilizing the iPhone's accelerometers.
+The mobile version is almost a dead ringer for the original.
+There’s an on-screen fire button with three options for controlling the laser.
+Plus left and right buttons that can be tapped, a control stick that can be “dragged,” and tilt control utilising the iPhone’s accelerometers.

-You might not be playing it on an arcade machine, but the 8-bit graphics and audio will give you epic flashbacks to a time when you were.
+You might not be playing it on an arcade machine.
+But the 8-bit graphics and audio will give you epic flashbacks to a time when you were.

 Download Space Invaders for iOS